| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 times, you have to work harder to maintain your fair share of those

+sales.
 Maintaining your fair share of a diminished market is not winning,

 though.
 What we're talking about is fighting harder to grab your